 - B. Procedure For Calculating Density Bonuses.
 The density bonus for a conservation subdivision shall be arrived at by multiplying the incentive multiplier for the percentage of conservation land by the original number of lots.
 The original number of lots shall be calculated as follows: - 1.
-R-E zone: Gross acreage x .6 = original yield - 2.
-R-1 zone: Gross acreage x .8 = original yield

-- 3. R-1A zone: Gross acreage x 1.2= original lot yield - 4.
-R-2 zone: Gross acreage x 1.8= original lot yield - 5.
-R-2a zone: Gross acreage x 2.3 = original lot yield - B. (Original number of 1⁄2 acre lots = gross acreage of the proposed subdivision x 1.6) The following is an example of how density bonuses would be calculated on a 10 acre parcel of land zoned R 1.
-The chart is based on the premise that 10 acres gross land less roads = 8 acres developable land = 16 half acre lots (10 x 1.6). - C. Minimum Required Conservation Land.
-All Conservation Residential Subdivisions shall provide a minimum amount of minimum of 25% conservation land within the Conservation Residential Subdivision as set forth in the Development Incentive Chart in Subsection A. The minimum percentage of required conservation land for any given Conservation Residential Subdivision shall be calculated based upon the total gross acreage of property within the proposed subdivision.
-Except as otherwise provided herein, conservation land shall not be included within any residential lot. - open space in excess of what is provided for in the incentive charts included herein.
+R-E zone: Gross acreage x .64 = original yield - 2.
+R-1 zone: Gross acreage x .8 = original yield - 3.
+R-1A zone: Gross acreage x 1.2= original lot yield - 4.
+R-2 zone: Gross acreage x 1.86 original lot yield - 5.
+R-2a zone: Gross acreage x 2.3 = original lot yield - C. Minimum Required Conservation Land.
+All Conservation Residential Subdivisions shall provide a minimum of 25% conservation land within the Conservation Residential Subdivision as set forth in the Development Incentive Chart in Subsection A. The percentage of required conservation land for any given Conservation Residential

+Subdivision shall be calculated based upon the gross acreage of property within the proposed subdivision.
+Except as otherwise provided herein, conservation land shall not be included within any residential lot.

+- D. Density Bonuses Not Otherwise Listed.
+Developers may choose to set aside open space in excess of what is provided for in the incentive charts included herein.
 The City Council may choose to approve an increase in density beyond what is provided for in the charts in exchange for an increased percentage of open space.
 However, in no case shall the density bonus exceed fifty percent (50%). - E. Attached Housing Incentive.
-In an approved Conservation Residential Subdivision ten (10) acres or larger in size that provides for 30% or more Conservation Land, the City may approve one attached housing structure of up to four units for an additional 5% Conservation Land set aside in the project, with no more than one (1) structure per ten (10) gross project acres.
+In an approved Conservation Residential Subdivision ten (10) acres or larger in size that provides for 30% or more Conservation Land, the City may approve one attached housing structure of up to four units with no more than one (1) structure per ten (10) gross project acres.
 The attached housing structures must be located on lots a minimum of 16,000 square feet in size.
-Each attached housing unit approved will count as only a single residential unit for density calculation purposes in the project. - 1.
-For example, a twenty-acre Conservation Residential Subdivision in the R-1 zone with 30% proposed Conservation Land would receive a 25% Incentive Multiplier, resulting in a 40 lot approved unit count for the project.
-For an additional 5% Conservation Land commitment, the applicant could receive approval for development of two lots for attached housing, resulting in approval of 46 residential units in the project, 38 single family lots and two four unit attached housing lots. - P.F.
-Lot Area.
-The lot area and minimum lot size for lots within a Conservation Residential Subdivision shall be determined in accordance with the Development Incentive Chart set forth in Subsection A. The typical lot area is likely to be much closer in size to the established threshold for each zone because that lot size can be delivered by developers while still meeting the minimum conservation land requirements set forth herein.
+Each attached housing unit approved will count as only a single residential unit for density calculation purposes in the project. - For example, a twenty acre Conservation Residential Subdivision in the R-1 zone with 30% proposed Conservation Land would receive a 25% Incentive Multiplier, resulting in a lot approved unit count for the project. - E.Lot Area.
+The lot area and minimum lot size for lots within a Conservation Residential Subdivision shall be determined in accordance with the Development Incentive Chart set forth in Subsection A. The typical lot area is likely to be much closer in size to the established threshold for each zone because that lot size can be delivered by developers while still meeting the minimum conservation land requirements set forth herein. - G.F.
+Lot Width at Front Setback.
+The minimum lot width at the front setback (Required Frontage) for main buildings within a Conservation Residential Subdivision shall be in accordance with the Development Incentive Chart. - H.G.
+Yard Regulations.
+All yard regulations, including building setbacks, heights and regulations on accessory structures shall be in compliance with the Nibley City zoning and subdivision codes.